codr7/tyred-java/README.md

 ### Transactions
 Transactions support nesting to unlimited depth.
 Nested transactions establish save points.
-The outer transaction is automatically started when a context is created, and restarted when committed/rolled back.
+The outer transaction is automatically started when a context is created, and restarted after commit/rollback.

 ```java
 var db = new Database();